devyn/Dr2/Manual/SPEC.md

     r i10000e i4.
     => Response{ id: 65536, value: 4 }

+### Pointer

+Sometimes it is desirable to send  an object which must be accessed on the server.
+The  pointer type `p` allows you to send  a pointer to the client, which  can then  give you  that pointer as  the receiver  of a message and  thereby call  methods on that  object.
+The syntax  is `p` followed by an arbitrary identifier object.

+    p iFF.
+    => Pointer 255

+One could then access this pointer by sending messages to it:

+    m i0. iFF. s7:inspect .
+    => Message{ id: 0, to: 255, node: "inspect", args: [] }
+    => pseudo : get(0xFF).inspect

+Note the  `iFF.` as the second  message parameter.
+This  object is the same as the one the pointer was wrapping in the earlier example.

 ## Protocol

 Client  sends messages while  server sends  responses.
 Both  may send